Adjustable Mannequin v1.3 Documentation

 You can simply move the sliders and pose your character for pretty nice results, or you can get more advanced and start modifying the rig and mesh directly.

-I use this for all of my character models and it’s a quick and easy way to get a nice base mesh to start sculpting.
+I use this for most of my character models and it’s a quick and easy way to get a nice base mesh to start sculpting.

 IMPORTANT